 Average cost of a Residential Roof in Orangeville-

-The most common roof in Orangeville is Architectural asphalt shingle.
+The most common roof in Orangeville is an Architectural asphalt shingle.
 The average cost for a home in Orangeville is around $7200-$9800.
-Of course, cost depends on several factors.
+Of course, the cost depends on several factors.
 This can all change depending on warranties and materials used on your home.
 If in the budget; we always recommend a complete roofing system.
 This includes 3-6 feet of ice and water shield and the balance of the roof to be installed with a synthetic underlayment.

 Metal Roof Replacement

-If you are looking for a long term investment for your home; re-roofing in a metal product is a great choice.
+If you are looking for a long-term investment for your home; re-roofing in a metal product is a great choice.
 Yes, metal is more expensive than a shingle roof.
 But, there are still budget-friendly options on the market.
 In Orangeville, a standard ribbed metal roof with exposed fasteners will generally cost around $13500-16500.

 If you are looking for a metal roof with the best life expectancy and return on investment, then a hidden fastener type system is a great choice.
 Most of the hidden fastener systems offer a 50-year warranty.
 An example of this system would be a standing seam roof.
 The average cost for a standing seam roof in Orangeville is typically between $19500- $28000.

 In Orangeville, if you have not done any exterior renovations in the last 10 years your eavestrough system may not be sufficient enough.
 There have been many improvements in eavestrough systems that your home may benefit from.
 In recent years Eavestrough systems have been designed larger than previously.
-If your home is older then 10 years you may have noticed a 4-inch gutter system and downspouts that have a rectangle shape.
+If your home is older than 10 years you may have noticed a 4-inch gutter system and downspouts that have a rectangle shape.
 The standard use to be 2 x 3 inch which is quite small and debris is easily trapped in these systems.
 Today we can provide our clients with a 5-6 inch gutter system.
-We recommend on a residential home to have a 5 inch as many homes fascia boards were not built to accommodate the 6 inches, but are great on commercial or industrial buildings.
-Today, downspouts they have increased in size to a 3 x 3 or 4 x 3-inch square spout.
+We recommend on a residential home have a 5 inch as many homes fascia boards were not built to accommodate the 6 inches, but are great on commercial or industrial buildings.
+Today, downspouts have increased in size to a 3 x 3 or 4 x 3-inch square spout.
 This larger downspout is more likely to remove any unwanted debris that your gutters have accumulated.